waku-org/specs/standards/core/rln-contract.md

 ### Why is there a minimum rate limit?

-The minimum rate limit `r_{min}` prevents an attack where a large number of tiny memberships cause RLN tree bloat.
+The minimum rate limit `r_{min}` prevents an attack where a large number of tiny memberships cause membership set bloat.

 ### Why is there a maximum rate limit?